Stellate Ganglion Blocks

 Exceptional Care that Makes a Difference

-A stellate ganglion block is procedure that involves injecting 3-5ml of a long-acting local anesthetic near the stellate ganglion, a cluster of nerves located in the neck.
+A stellate ganglion block is procedure that involves injecting small amounts of a long-acting local anesthetic near the stellate ganglion, a cluster of nerves located in the neck.
 Performed by a skilled practitioner, the procedure involves the careful insertion of a needle under ultrasound guidance to ensure accuracy.
-The process is quick, with most sessions completed in under 30 minutes, allowing patients to return to their daily activities with minimal downtime.
-It is a cutting-edge solution for individuals seeking relief from Complex Regional Pain Syndrome (CRPS) of the upper extremity, post-traumatic stress disorder (PTSD), certain vascular conditions, and anxiety.
+The process is quick, allowing patients to return to their daily activities with minimal downtime.
+It is a cutting-edge solution for individuals seeking relief from Complex Regional Pain Syndrome (CRPS) of the upper extremity, Post-Traumatic Stress Disorder (PTSD), certain vascular conditions, and anxiety.
 This is a very old and well-studied block and has been used safely and successfully for pain conditions long before ultrasound was developed.
-Its benefits for mood began to be studied more than a decade ago.
+Its benefits for mood began to be studied more than a decade ago and additional research has increasingly demonstrated its efficacy for mental health conditions and symptoms.

 For pain: The stellate ganglion plays a crucial role in regulating sympathetic nervous system outflow which affects the blood flow, temperature, and pain perception in the head, neck, and upper extremities.
 By blocking signals from this nerve cluster, SGB interrupts the pain cycle, providing effective relief for patients.